 The Age of Reason

 The age of reason, also called the age of discretion, is the moment when the child acquires the use of reason: the capacity to discern good from evil and to act knowingly.
-As long as he has not reached it, he does not measure the import of his acts.
-Scripture knows this threshold: it speaks of the little ones “who today know neither good nor evil,” Deuteronomy 1:39 and describes the child growing “until he knows how to refuse the evil and choose the good.”
+Before he reaches it, the import of his acts still escapes him.
+Scripture knows this threshold: it speaks of the little ones “who know not this day the difference of good and evil,” Deuteronomy 1:39 and describes the child growing “that he may know to refuse the evil, and to choose the good.”
 Isaiah 7:15

 The mark of seven years

 The Church places this threshold around seven years.
-It is a flexible presumption: some children reach the use of reason a little earlier, others a little later.
+The Church's law makes of it a presumption: the child who has completed seven years is held to have the use of reason, while the younger one is deemed not yet accountable for himself, and purely ecclesiastical laws bind only from that age.
+The presumption stays flexible: some children reach the use of reason a little earlier, others a little later.
 This mark serves as a common rule, from which the child is held responsible for his acts.
+It marks the beginning of the moral life: judgment continues to mature long afterward, and full maturity is acquired only with the years.

 Knowledge and freedom make the act

 An act engages its author only if it is posed in knowledge and willingly: one must know what one does and will it to answer for it.
-This is why the child who does not yet have the use of reason commits no personal sin, being able neither to measure nor truly to choose what he does.
-Responsibility is born with discernment, and it holds in both directions: having become able to recognize the good, man also answers for the evil he commits knowingly: “Whoever knows the right thing to do and does not do it, to him it is sin.”
-James 4:17
+This is why the child who does not yet have the use of reason commits no personal sin, being able neither to measure nor to choose what he does.
+Responsibility is born with discernment, and each answers only for what is his own: “the son shall not bear the iniquity of the father, and the father shall not bear the iniquity of the son.”
+Ezekiel 18:20 It holds in both directions: having become able to recognise the good, man also answers for the evil he commits knowingly.
+“To him therefore who knoweth to do good and doth it not, to him it is sin.”
+James 4:17 According to Saint Thomas Aquinas, when the child reaches the use of reason, his first deliberation bears on himself and the meaning of his life: if he then orders himself to his true end, he receives grace; if he turns from it, he sins.
+The gravity of a fault always depends on the knowledge and freedom engaged: the threshold opens the capacity to sin, leaving to each act its own weight.
+The same principle grounds the doctrine of invincible ignorance: an ignorance for which one is not responsible removes the fault, for no one answers for what he could neither know nor will.

 A threshold in the Christian life

 From the age of reason, the child enters a moral life responsible before God: now capable of fault, but also of merit, of freely good acts that make him grow in grace.
-He becomes able to receive forgiveness in confession and to be admitted to communion.
+It is this same age of discretion that the Church keeps for first confession and first communion: the child becomes able to receive forgiveness in confession, for he can examine his conscience and recognise his faults, and to be admitted to communion, for he can discern in the host the body of Christ.
 This threshold also distinguishes the effects of baptism: received in the little child, it erases original sin alone; received after the age of reason, it erases besides all personal sins.